 How might my child react?

-After a tragic event, your child might experience a range of emotions, including fear, shock, anger, anxiety and grief.
+Your child might experience fear, shock, anger, anxiety and grief.
 Your child's age will affect how he or she handles the stress of a tragedy.
 For example:

 - Preschool children.
-Children in this age range might have trouble adjusting to change or loss.
-They might become clingy or want to stay in a place that makes them feel safe.
-Some children might also revert to wetting the bed or sucking their thumbs.
+Children in this age range become clingy or want to stay in a place that makes them feel safe.
+Some children might revert to wetting the bed or sucking their thumbs.
 Avoid criticizing your child for this behavior.

 - Upper middle school and high school children.
 Older children might deny that they're upset.
-Some children might complain of physical aches and pains because they're unable to identify what's really bothering them.
+Some children might complain about aches because they're unable to identify what's bothering them.
 Others might start arguments or resist authority.
 Some children might experience depression, anger and sleep problems.

 These reactions are normal.
 However, if your child continues to display these behaviors for more than two to four weeks, he or she might need more help coping.
-If your child has experienced previous trauma, remember that he or she might be at greater risk of a severe reaction.
 If you're concerned about your child's reaction, talk to a mental health provider.

 What can I do to help my child cope?